theocld/Offsec-foundations/README.md

 # 🛡️ offsec-foundations

-> A curated collection of offensive security primitives implemented from scratch in C.
-> Educational project exploring the foundational mechanisms behind modern malware and red team tooling.

----

 ## About

 This repository is a hands-on exploration of the low-level techniques used in offensive security: network reconnaissance, system hooks, process manipulation, and code injection.
 Every tool is written from the ground up in C, without relying on high-level frameworks, to understand exactly what happens at the OS level.